One of Suffolk's cultural gems, the coastal town of Aldeburgh is the perfect place to enjoy a relaxing short break or holiday this autumn and winter.

 Of course, no trip to Aldeburgh would be complete without taking in Maggi Hambling's majestic ''Scallop' sculpture, standing 4 metres high on the shingle beach against the stunning Suffolk sky!

-The picture-perfect High Street is home to a mix of well-known brands including Joules, Fat Face, Crew Clothing and Jack Wills, and independent boutiques such as Collen & Clare and O&C Butcher plus delis, homeware shops, book shops and galleries.
+The picture-perfect High Street is home to a mix of well-known brands including Joules, Fat Face, Crew Clothing and Jack Wills, and independent boutiques such as Collen & Clare and O&C Butcher.
+You can stock up on a range of locally produced food and drink at Lawson's Delicatessen and buy soft furnishings, gifts and original art at one of the many homeware shops and galleries.

 Food and Drink